oscarkarnalim/SSTRANGE/README.md

 # SSTRANGE: Scalable Similarity TRacker in Academia with Natural lanGuage Explanation
 **SSTRANGE** \(Scalable Similarity TRacker in Academia with Natural lanGuage Explanation\) is a scalable and efficient tool to observe similarities among submissions with locality sensitive hashing: MinHash and Super-Bit.
 Currently, the tool supports Java and Python submissions.
 Further details can be seen in [the corresponding paper](https://www.mdpi.com/2227-7102/13/1/54) published in MDPI's Education Sciences as part of special issue "Application of New Technologies for Assessment in Higher Education".

 Unlike its counterpart, [Comprehensive STRANGE](https://github.com/oscarkarnalim/CSTRANGE), SSTRANGE focuses on efficiency and it is suitable for large submissions.
+SSTRANGE can also be executed via command line interface (see the instructions below).
 For comprehensive reporting, it is recommended to use [Comprehensive STRANGE or CSTRANGE](https://github.com/oscarkarnalim/CSTRANGE) instead.

 SSTRANGE and CSTRANGE has comparable features: graphical user interface, template code removal, and common code removal.